Cultural diplomacy: Definition

 In a 2006 article in the Brown Journal of World Affairs, Cynthia P. Schneider wrote: "Public diplomacy consists of all a nation does to explain itself to the world, and cultural diplomacy – the use of creative expression and exchanges of ideas, information, and people to increase mutual understanding – supplies much of its content."

 Culture is a set of values and practices that creates meaning for society.
 This includes both high culture (literature, art, and education, which appeals to elites) and popular culture (appeals to the masses).
 This is what governments seek to show foreign audiences when engaging in cultural diplomacy.
 It is a type of soft power, which is the "ability to get what you want through attraction rather than coercion or payments.
 It arises from a country's culture, political ideals and policies."
 This indicates that the value of culture is its ability to attract foreigners to a nation.
 Cultural diplomacy is also a component of public diplomacy.
 Public diplomacy is enhanced by a larger society and culture, but simultaneously public diplomacy helps to "amplify and advertise that society and culture to the world at large".
 It could be argued that the information component of public diplomacy can only be fully effective where there is already a relationship that gives credibility to the information being relayed.
 This comes from knowledge of the other's culture.
 Cultural diplomacy has been called the "linchpin of public diplomacy" because cultural activities have the potential to demonstrate the best of a nation.

 Richard T. Arndt, a former State Department cultural diplomacy practitioner, said: "Cultural relations grow naturally and organically, without government intervention – the transactions of trade and tourism, student flows, communications, book circulation, migration, media access, inter-marriage – millions of daily cross-cultural encounters.
 If that is correct, cultural diplomacy can only be said to take place when formal diplomats, serving national governments, try to shape and channel this natural flow to advance national interests."
-It is important to note that, while cultural diplomacy is, as indicated above, a government activity, the private sector has a very real role to play because the government does not create culture, therefore, it can only attempt to make a culture known and define the impact this organic growth will have on national policies.
+While cultural diplomacy is a government activity, the private sector has a very real role to play because the government does not create culture, therefore, it can only attempt to make a culture known and define the impact this organic growth will have on national policies.
 Cultural diplomacy attempts to manage the international environment by utilizing these sources and achievements and making them known abroad.
 An important aspect of this is listening- cultural diplomacy is meant to be a two-way exchange.
 This exchange is then intended to foster a mutual understanding and thereby win influence within the target nation.
 Cultural diplomacy derives its credibility not from being close to government institutions, but from its proximity to cultural authorities.